 - 1. Selected only a few of the variables Changes to columns - 2.
 Filtered observations by a specific year Changes to rows - 3.
-Removed missing values - 4.
+Removed missing values Changes to cells - 4.
 New column "bill_sum"

 It's often useful to follow this hierarchy when removing data